Trappist Westvleteren XII

 Although it has previously been difficult to buy Westvleteren beer, it is possible to buy Westvleteren beer online.
 Currently, the brewery limit their productions to around 60,000 cases per year of Westvleteren XII, which has remained unchanged since the mid-1940s.
 The beer is also sold in the café opposite the brewery by the bottle.
 Buyers of Westvleteren 12 are limited two cases per car and purchasers are able to pre-book an order via the brewery’s ‘beerphone’, and only one order is allowed to be placed every 60 days per licence plate and telephone number., and only one or two cases at a time depending on which of the beers you are buying.

-The monks of the abbey are very much opposed to anybody buying their beer for resale, and all receipts when purchasing the beer from the abbey warns not to resell the beer.
 And it is no wonder this Belgian beer is so popular.
 The flavour is outstanding with a nutty, yeasty aroma and taste, and hints of coconut and caramel.
 The exceptional taste of the beer coming out of st Sixtus Abbey is largely down to its unusual content of live yeast, which is uncommon in beer, but seems to work well.
 The beer also contains residual sugars, which is responsible for causing the sweet caramel flavours.

 You can’t go wrong with Westvleteren beer when you want to buy Belgian beer.
 Buying beer isn’t easy today as there are so many varieties to choose from, and everybody has different taste, but the verdict on this wonderful Westvleteren beer seem unanimous.
 It’s the best beer in the world according Ratebeer and Beeradvocate